TomasHubelbauer/track-maker/readme.md

 argument and should a missing argument error come up, I will wrap that in a condition not to check that if the argument is optional and probably short circuit.

+### Display current coordinates while hovering over the canvas

+Translate the position of the cursor to the coordinate system of the CAD viewport and display it in some sort of a status bar.
+This will be useful for transferring over coordinates from the viewport to the acrylic when it comes to drilling/marking holes for cables going from the bottom part of the track thru to the back side of the acrylic.